yw110-1/INDE-577/Unsupervised Learning/Principle Component Analysis/README.md

 # Principle Component Analysis
-In this sub-repository I will introduce the Principle Component Analysis, or PCA.
+In this sub-repository, I will introduce the Principle Component Analysis, or PCA.
 PCA is a dimensionality-reduction method that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one that still contains most of the information in the large set.
 The goal of PCA is to reduce the dimensionality of the feature vectors used in training machine learning algorithms.

 ## Algorithm
 - Write N datapoints $\\mathbf{x_i}$ = ( $\\mathbf{x_{1i}}, \\mathbf{x_{2i}}, ... \\mathbf{x_{Mi}}$) as row vectors